 |08 Dec||Palatka, Florida|

 |09 Dec||Lake George, Florida|

 |14 Dec||Arriving in Jacksonville, Florida|

 Jacksonville cruise terminal

 JAXPORT Cruise Terminal covers a total area of 5900 m2 (63,000 ft2) and is located at the northwest corner of Dames Point Marine Terminal.
 The facility was inaugurated in 2003 - completed in just 6 months.
 Vehicle access to the terminal is via Hecksher Drive (to the west of Dames Point Bridge).
-Interstate I-95 is few miles away.
-JAX (Jacksonville International Airport) is at around 15 min drive from the terminal.
+I-95 highway is a few miles away.
+JAX Airport is at ~15 min drive from the passenger terminal.

-On December 13, 2017, JAXPORT approved an USD 6,5 million redevelopment project that includes paving an area of 18,2 acres (73,650 m2 / 793 ,000 ft2).
-It is located close to the cruise terminal and will be used as a dedicated cruise parking facility.
+On December 13, 2017, JAXPORT approved a USD 6,5 million redevelopment project that included paving an area of 18,2 acres (73,650 m2 / 793,000 ft2) located close to the cruise terminal and to be used as a dedicated cruise parking facility.

 For the project was contracted the Jacksonville-based company "Pars Construction Services LLC".
-Works were scheduled to start in early 2018 and to be completed in November.
-Beside the new pavement, the project also included drainage, high-mast lighting, pay booths, electrical supply for the gate arms, security cameras, slope protection system (along Wynn’s Creek).
+Works were scheduled to start in early-2018 and to be completed in November.
+Besides the new pavement, the new car parking project also included drainage, high-mast lighting, pay booths, electrical supply for the gate arms, CCTVs/security cameras, slope protection system (along Wynn’s Creek).
 The new parking lot allowed JAXPORT to convert its old cruise terminal parking area to an automobiles terminal (processing foreign- and USA-made cars).